ange-nguetsop/TemplateMatching/README.md

-# Coin Summation Using Template Matching
+# Coin Summation and cross detection Using Template Matching

 ## Project Overview
 This project aims to deepen knowledge in the domain of template matching through a practical application: identifying and summing the value of coins in an image.
 The project illustrates the challenges and solutions encountered in applying template matching techniques in image processing.